zendframework/zend-http/doc/book/client/intro.md

 $response = $client->send();
 ```

-### Setting GET parameters
+### Setting query parameters

-Adding `GET` parameters to an *HTTP* request is quite simple, and can be done either by specifying
+Adding query parameters to an HTTP request can be done either by specifying them
-them as part of the URL, or by using the `setParameterGet()` method.
-This method takes the `GET`
+as part of the URL, or by using the `setParameterGet()` method.
+This method
-parameters as an associative array of name =&gt; value `GET` variables.
+takes the query parameters as an associative array of name/value pairs.

 ```php
 use Zend\Http\Client;